richardcom/tp/docs/UserGuide.md

 Format:
 `deleteBy [n/NAME] [i/ISBN] [t/TIMES]` (choose one of the three prefixes in the command)

-* one of the three prefixes must be selected to delete a list of books that match the command.
+* One of the three prefixes must be selected to delete a list of books that match the command.
 * The command allows batch deletion of a list of books.
-Especially in ```deleteBy t/TIMES```, for all the books which has times of been borrowed less or equal to the user input will be deleted.
+Especially in ```deleteBy t/TIMES```, for all the books which has borrowed times fewer or equal to the user input will be deleted.
 * Notice: We disallow entering multiple distinct prefixes at a time, the command input is invalid and an error message will pop up.
 However, we allow if the user enters multiple same prefixes at a time, only the newest(the last prefix input) will be considered and others are neglected.